Equivariant Structure on Smash Powers: Symmetric Monoidal Categories

-\end{itemize} \end{indentpar} \end{dfn} Again we can define categories of commutative monoids and modules over such as in the non-symmetric case.
+\end{itemize} \end{indentpar} \end{dfn} Like in the non-symmetric situation we can define categories of commutative monoids and module categories of commutative categories.
 We work extensively with these in the case of $\catC$ being the category $\catOS$ of orthogonal spectra.
-The following lemmas are well known, but it seems hard to find explicit references: \begin{lemma} Let $M$ be a commutative monoid, then the categories of left $M$-modules and right $M$-modules are isomorphic. \end{lemma} \begin{proof} For $V$ a right $M$ module with action map $\nu: V \otimes M \rightarrow V$, define a left module structure on $V$ in the following way:
+The following lemmas are well known, but it seems hard to find explicit references: \begin{lemma} Let $M$ be a commutative monoid, then the categories of left $M$-modules and right $M$-modules are isomorphic. \end{lemma} If $M$ is a commutative monoid in a symmetric monoidal category $\catC$ with coequalizers and $V$ and $W$ are $M$-modules, define $V \otimes_M W$ of as the coequalizer \labeleq{smashcoeq}{{V \otimes M \otimes W} \rightrightarrows {V \otimes W}\rightarrow{V \otimes_M W,} } where one of the arrows uses the action map on $V$, and the other the action on $W$ precomposed with the twist $V \otimes \tau_{M,W}$.
+Similarly, if $\catC$ is closed and has equalizers, the internal $\Hom$ object $\Hom_M(V,W)$ is the equalizer